vedantvc/vedantvc/README.md

 - 🔭 I’m currently working on **"At the moment, I'm deeply engrossed in 30 Days JavaScript Challenge."**

-- 👯 I’m looking to collaborate on **"I'm looking to collaborate on innovative projects that blend technology and creativity."**
+- 👯 I’m looking to collaborate on **"innovative projects that blend technology and creativity."**

 - 💬 Ask me about **Java, JavaScript, and Spring**